-The Associate of Applied Science degree in Practical Nursing provides a more liberalized education than the certificate program and is structured so that students completing some NSCC Health & Medical certificates can apply 45 - 60 credits from the certificate toward the degree.
-Many employers view the AAS degree as a sign of increased competence and readiness for career or salary advancement.
-In order to begin the program, please follow the procedures outlined on the Admissions page.
+The Associate of Applied Science Degree in Practical Nursing provides a more liberalized education than the certificate.
+Many employers view the AAS (Associate of Applied Science) degree as a sign of increased competence and readiness for career or salary advancement.
+New students are admitted to the Practical Nursing (LPN) program two times per year, Fall and Winter quarters.
+In order to begin the application process, the applicant should refer to the procedures outlined on the Admissions page:

 - Holistically care for self and others within an ethical, legal, and diverse framework under a designated healthcare provider within the scope of practice of the practical nurse.

 - Demonstrate competency in educating and communicating with patients, patient’s family and healthcare team.

 - Demonstrate competency in data gathering, contributing to problem-identification, planning, implementing nursing care, and contributing to evaluation within a variety of settings utilizing appropriate technology.

 - Use critical thinking to identify normal and abnormal patterns based on an understanding of anatomy, physiology, and pathophysiology in order to contribute to the safe management of patient care.

 - Effectively delegate and collaborate with patients, patient’s family, and the healthcare team.

 Prerequisites are those classes that prove eligibility for entry-level classes by testing or by having satisfied prior course work.